SyncraDAO/docs.syncra.xyz/pages/roadmap.md

 **Prepare for mainnet launch**

-- Conduct a thorough Audit of SYNCRA's smart contracts. ⌛
+- Conduct a thorough Audit of Syncra's smart contracts. ⌛
 - Design and develop the pricing framework. ⌛

-**Launch SYNCRA Management Platform on mainnet**
+**Launch Syncra Management Platform on mainnet**

-- Deploy SYNCRA contracts on mainnet. ⌛
+- Deploy Syncra contracts on mainnet. ⌛

 ### Phase 5